rA3ka/dstack-examples/private-docker-image-deployment/README.md

-# User Private Docker Registry
+# Private Docker Image Deployment

-This is a user private docker registry example for Dstack and Phala Cloud.
+This is a private docker image deployment from docker hub or user private registry example for Dstack and Phala Cloud.

 The example of [docker-compose.yml](docker-compose.yml) is provided to help you to load docker images from a private docker registry.